 It is the intent of Constantine’s decree that has long been debated.
 Rather than an act of religious conversion, most scholars now see this Edict as a political move.
 In essence, he realized that if he gave the Church “control over Heaven,” that is, over the day-to-day behavioral lives and “post-life” fate of the citizenry of the Empire, the church leaders would willingly give him “control over Earth,” that is, unfettered political power over the populace and the political fealty of the church leaders to the Emperor.

 To Constantine, this likely was a “good deal.”
 The Church “ran interference” for Constantine, keeping the opposition down, which allowed him unfettered power to enforce Roman law, to levy taxes, and to eliminate dissidents with impunity.
 Constantine does not have the reputation of having been a particularly “kind and benevolent” leader.
 Rather, he freely exercised the raw political power available to him as necessary; he would have not survived otherwise.
-In recognizing the Church, however, he found a politically-astute way to have someone else help with general pacification.
+In recognizing just one of the several available religious variants, however, he found a politically-astute way to have someone else help with general pacification.

 The earlier writings of the Apostle Paul, coincidentally from the Epistle to the Romans, and famously quoted recently by Attorney General Jefferson Beauregard Sessions III, were helpful in this regard, and it is helpful to read these words in the context of heavy Roman rule: